 7. Moro de Habichuelas

-Dominican rice and beans is typically made with red kidney beans or pinto beans but it can be made with other types of beans as well like black beans, fava beans, or navy beans.
+Dominican moro is typically made with kidney beans or pinto beans but it can be made with other types of beans as well like black beans, fava beans, or navy beans.
 It’s a staple Dominican dish that’s often paired with some type of meaty stew like carne molida.

 8. Carne Molida